Dunbar and Martin: Printed with the Same Ink

 Martin, as a scholar, puts a great amount of thought into his poetry.
 He is also adept at articulating the meaning behind his poetry, which limits some of the conjecture that usually surrounds the interpretation of such artistry.
 It is one of the advantages of a living poet like Herbert Martin when compared to a deceased poet like Paul Dunbar.

-You can listen to Herbert Woodward Martin perform various works by Paul Laurence Dunbar here.*
+You can listen to Herbert Woodward Martin perform various works by Paul Laurence Dunbar and others here.*

 "My Mother's Voice" by Herbert Woodward Martin and "An Easy-Goin' Feller" by Paul Laurence Dunbar both exercise a dialect style.
 But more than that, they also center on easily discernible advisory themes.